 Giardia occupies a unique position among eukaryotes in that, despite its classification as an aerotolerant anaerobe, it appears to lack superoxide dismutase (SOD) (Smith et al., 1988) as assayed by the method of Salin and McCord (1974).
 This differs from Lindmark's (1980) observations, which demonstrated the presence of SOD in the Portland-1 strain of Giardia.
 Attempts to assay SOD employing the pyrogallol-autoxidation assay (Marklund and Marklund, 1974) also yielded a negative result (Smith et al., 1988).
 Meloni et al. (1988a) were also unable to demonstrate SOD activity in several human and feline isolates of Giardia.
-However, xanthine oxidase-mediated O2 generation was attenuated by a 14 000 g supernatant fraction of Giardia (Smith et al., 1988).
-This stimulation of O2 generation is interesting and needs further verification.
-A more thorough investigation of the prevalence of SOD in Giardia spp. is imperative in order to clarify these equivocal reports.
+However, xanthine oxidase-mediated O_2 generation was attenuated by a 14 000 g supernatant fraction of Giardia (Smith et al., 1988).
+This stimulation of O_2 generation of the prevalence of SOD in Giardia spp. is imperative in order to clarify these equivocal reports.